I love to paint trees.

 In my own case I learned how to paint in Transparent Watercolor by working from Ted Kautzky's now famous "Ways with Watercolor" book that my mom got for me on my 16th birthday.

 But I soon was so enamored by Kautzky's style that I eventually bought every book he ever did.
-And it was this book here shown with green cover that I used for a long time as I developed and refined my abilities.
+And it was his this book - Trees & Landscapes - shown here with the green cover, that I used for a long time as I developed and refined my imaging skills.

 Sketching is my first effort to process my artistic observations.
 During my travels in the Himalayas I'd take every opportunity to try out subjects in my Artist Journal using watercolor.